Skip to content

 Add an Xtract Table Component

-Follow the steps below to add an Xtract Table component to your SSIS package:
+To add an Xtract Table component to your SSIS package:

 1. Drag&drop the Xtract Table component from the SSIS toolbox into your data flow task.